 In these scams, a con artist contacts the older adult and claims to be their grandchild.

-The grandchild will ask for money to help with an unforeseen financial issue, like not having enough money for rent, medical expenses, or auto repairs.
+The grandchild will ask for money to help with an unforeseen financial issue, such as not having enough money for rent, medical expenses, or car repairs.

-The con artist will also beg the grandparent not to notify the victim’s parents (so the scam won’t be discovered).
+The con artist will also beg the grandparent not to notify the victim's parents so that the scam won’t be discovered.

 2. Text message scam